 Psychology of Your Team

 As an entrepreneur, you rely on your team to make your vision a reality.
-How can you use the tenants of psychology to make sure your team is meeting their potential?
+How can you use the tenants of psychology in business to make sure your team is meeting their potential?

 Leaders don’t exist without followers.
 The success of a team depends on both.
 Knowing how to identify your team members will let you use their strengths most effectively.

-3. Alienated: This type of group member tends to agree to what’s happening out loud, but inside are unhappy and critical.
-They are independent and passive, thus lacking commitment to the leader, group, and project.
+This type of group member tends to agree to what’s happening out loud, but inside are unhappy and critical.
+They are independent and passive, thus lacking a commitment to the leader, group, and project.

-5. Pragmatic: This type of follower’s goal is to survive—and doesn’t have natural independent/dependent/active/passive makeup.
-Generally they hover in the background and contribute occasionally.
+This type of follower’s goal is to survive—and doesn’t have natural independent/dependent/active/passive makeup.
+Generally, they hover in the background and contribute occasionally.

 If you can better understand the makeup and characteristics of the members of your team, you can create more cohesion within the group and allow team members to work to their strengths.
 Psychological profiling can be a useful tool in team selection, team member development, and arranging your team in sub-committees to better accomplish goals.
 The better you know your team the more cohesion you can create.